lambdaclass/lambdaworks_stark_platinum/docs/src/starks/virtual_cols.md

 The only problem is that now the constraints for each transition of the rows are not the same.
 We will have to define then a concept called "Virtual Column".

-A Virtual Column is like a traditional column, which is its own set of constraints, but it exists interleaved with another one.
+A Virtual Column is like a traditional column, which has its own set of constraints, but it exists interleaved with another one.
 In the previous example, each row is associated with a column, but in practice, we could have different ratios.
 We could have 3 rows corresponding to one Virtual Column, and the next one corresponding to another one.
 For the time being, let's focus on this simpler example.

 Each row corresponding to Flag A will have the constraints associated with its own Virtual Column, and the same will apply to Flag B and Flag C.

 Now, to do this, we will need to evaluate the multiple rows taking into account that they are part of the same step.
-For a real case, we will add a dummy flag D, whose purpose is to make the evaluation move in a number that is a potency of 2.
+For a real case, we will add a dummy flag D, whose purpose is to make the evaluation move in a number that is a power of 2.

 Let's see how it works.
 If we were evaluating the Frame where the constraints should give 0, the frame movement would look like this: